Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Test examples and analysis of results

-Table \ref{tab2} shows a few horizontal wavenumbers for Example 1 calculated from the analytical solution and by Kraken, rimLG, NM-CT and CCMP for two frequencies: $f$ = 20 Hz and 50 Hz.
-Kraken uses 100 discrete grid points in the vertical direction, whereas rimLG, NM-CT and CCMP use spectral truncation at orders of $N$ = 20 at 20 Hz and $N$ = 40 at 50 Hz.
-The wavenumbers calculated by all four programs are very similar to the values from the analytical solution.
-However, the Kraken results are not as good as the results of the other three programs, which are essentially identical to the analytical solution, with no error within ten decimal places.
-Fig.~\ref{Figure2a} shows the trends of the maximum absolute errors of the horizontal wavenumbers calculated by Kraken, rimLG, NM-CT and CCMP as the truncation order increases at 50 Hz.
-When the number of discrete points is too few, the Kraken calculation terminates; the maximum absolute error of the wavenumbers calculated by Kraken decreases approximately quasilinearly as $N$ increases to 100.
-The maximum absolute errors of the wavenumbers calculated by the other three programs rapidly decrease and converge to an extremely low level as $N$ increases to 50.
+When calculating the numerical sound field, a finite number of $m$ is generally truncated.
+Table \ref{tab2} shows a few horizontal wavenumbers for Example 1 calculated from the analytical solution and by Kraken, rimLG, NM-CT and MultiLC for two frequencies: $f$ = 20 Hz and 50 Hz.
+Kraken uses 100 discrete grid points in the vertical direction, whereas rimLG, NM-CT and MultiLC use spectral truncation at orders of $N_i$ = 20 at 20 Hz and $N_i$ = 40 at 50 Hz.
+The wavenumbers calculated by all 4 programs are very similar to the values from the analytical solution.
+However, under the current configuration, Kraken results are not as accurate as the results of the other 3 programs, which are essentially identical to the analytical solution, with no error within ten decimal places.
+Fig.~\ref{Figure3} shows the trends of the maximum absolute errors of the horizontal wavenumbers calculated by Kraken, rimLG, NM-CT and MultiLC as the truncation order $N$ increases at 50 Hz.
+When the number of discrete points is too few, the Kraken program terminates; the maximum absolute error of the wavenumbers calculated by Kraken decreases approximately quasilinearly as $N$ increases to 100.
+The maximum absolute errors of the wavenumbers calculated by the other 3 programs rapidly decrease and converge to an extremely low level as $N$ increases to 50.
 These findings are consistent with the mathematically derived conclusion that the error of a spectral method exhibits exponential convergence.
 When the truncation order is increased to a sufficient level, the calculation results of the programs become stable; therefore, analyzing the corresponding errors is helpful for determining which method has the highest accuracy.
-As seen from the figure, CCMP and rimLG achieve the smallest errors, on the order of $10^{-15}$, whereas NM-CT has a slightly larger error, on the order of $10^{-14}$.
-Compared to the FDM-based Kraken program, all three of these programs represent high-precision methods.
+As seen from the figure, MultiLC and rimLG achieve the smallest errors, on the order of $10^{-15}$, whereas NM-CT has a slightly larger error, on the order of $10^{-14}$.
+Compared to the FDM-based Kraken program, all 3 of these programs represent high-precision methods.

-The ocean environment in Example 2 is the same as that in Example 1, but the lower boundary of the bottom sediment layer is different.
-The analytical solution for this example is: